mfornace/rebind/README.md

 };
 ```

 This API is particularly suited for the common use case where you know the proper held type of `Value`.
-Mutable `as_*` functions are not given.
+Mutating `as_*` functions are not given.
 Use the underlying member `var` if you need more advanced behavior.

 Beyond providing this API, the `Value` wrapper explicitly instantiates some `std::variant` templates (constructors, destructor) in the `libcpy` library since `std::variant` can yield a lot of code size.
 The definition of `Value`  relies on these typedefs: